Smertig/banana/master/_sources/api/tg/methods/pin_chat_message.rst.txt

    .. cpp:member:: optional_t<boolean_t> disable_notification

-   Pass True, if it is not necessary to send a notification to all chat members about the new pinned message.
+   Pass True if it is not necessary to send a notification to all chat members about the new pinned message.
 Notifications are always disabled in channels and private chats.